jgridlock/reactjs/README.md

 ### Getting Started
 * Get bootstrap for css styling support:
     1. Go to https://getbootstrap.com/
-    2. Copy the CSS only url and paste into the browser https://stackpath.bootstrapcdn.com/bootstrap/4.2.1/css/bootstrap.min.css
+    2. Copy the CSS only url and paste into the browser: https://stackpath.bootstrapcdn.com/bootstrap/4.2.1/css/bootstrap.min.css
     3. Save the CSS file into your project src directory.
-    4. Open App.js and import
+    4. Open App.js and import:
         `import './bootstrap.min.css';`
     5. To verify, open the web application, open developer tools and look at Styles.
 Boostrap should be the third style sheet.
 * Renaming for consistency:
-    App.js ->
+    App.js -> My-App.js
+    App.test.js -> My-App.test.js
+    index.js -> Replace all App with My-App(Including the import)
+    App.js -> Replace all App with My-App (Except the import) -> Remove all return content and replace with `<div>My-App</div>`
 * First thing that needs to be edited is `my-app\src\App.js`
 * Default content: